toddbranch/ECE382/labs/lab4/index.md

 You will want to interface with this LCD again (**in Lab 5**).
 I expect you to create a reusable LCD library!
 Design a good API in advance - you want this library to be easy to work with in the future.

+You must place your code under version control on git and push your repo to Github.

 Mind your coding standards!
-Commit to git regularly with descriptive commit messages!
+Commit regularly with descriptive commit messages!

 ### B Functionality